jayanthidesign/Online-Advertisement-Click-Through-Rates/README.md

 ## 💡Recommendations:

-   The online advertisement campaign performed well with a 5.10% average CTR, showing that users aged 30–45 are the most responsive, males click slightly more than females, social media and search engine placements generate the highest engagement, finance and technology topics perform best, and ads are least effective for users below 15 and above 65.

    Overall analysis suggests that future ad campaigns will achieve higher click-through rates if they focus on users aged 15–45, prioritize social media and search engine placements, and promote high-interest topics such as finance, technology, and travel, while reducing spend on low-engagement age groups like below 15 and above 65.